Nursery

 Please use the Study Bugs app or call/email the office if your child is ill.

-Any non-urgent messages, please use Class Dojo to send a message to Mrs Opper or Mrs Cook.
+Any non-urgent messages, please use Class Dojo to send a message to Mrs Whorrod and / or Mrs Wootton.

 Children can either bring in a packed lunch or enjoy one of our healthy, well balanced school dinners cooked onsite by our team of professional chefs.